remedialchaostheory/flask-shop/readme.md

 Users can create items with prices in different stores.

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is built with Python - Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.<br>
+And also Postman and TravisCI.

 To get started: